jpraus/arduino-opentherm/README.md

 - Create your own Arduino-based **boiler** with an existing OpenTherm thermostat.
 Most unlikely anybody would do that but it is possible.
 - Use the shield to build your own Arduino-based **thermostat** to fully take over your boiler and home heating.
 Perfect for home automation.
 This application only requires an external 5V power supply.
 - Place an OpenTherm shield into the lines between the existing boiler and thermostat and create a **monitor** to watch when and how the boiler is heating your home.
 You can even intercept the communication to for example wirelessly control the heating.
 - OpenTherm allows having a **man-in-the-middle** device that communicates with both boiler and thermostat.
-This is is how I used the shield to create an [OpenTherm regulator](https://hackaday.io/project/162819-opentherm-regulator).
+This is how I used the shield to create an [OpenTherm regulator](https://hackaday.io/project/162819-opentherm-regulator).

 ## Arduino shield ##